pattern

 a piece of music traditionally played during a wedding ceremony

-Ex: The string quartet performed a beautiful rendition of wedding march, setting a romantic atmosphere for the ceremony .
+Ex: The string quartet performed a beautiful rendition of the wedding march, setting a romantic atmosphere for the ceremony .

 daily words